project-unisonOS/project-unisonos.github.io/docs/developers/images-builds-and-releases.md

 Run these commands from the `unison-platform` repository after installing Docker and required tools:

 - `make image-wsl` builds the WSL bundle and root file system.
-- `make image-vm` builds the VM bundle and emits QCOW2 or VMDK images when `qemu-img` is installed.
+- `make linux-vm` builds the VM disk image (QCOW2; optional VMDK).
-- `make image-iso` builds the autoinstall seed directory and seed ISO when `xorriso` or `genisoimage` is installed.
+- `make baremetal-iso` builds the bootable installer ISO with embedded autoinstall payload.
 - `make qa-smoke` runs health and inference smoke tests against the built images.

 Tooling prerequisites:

 - Docker with Buildx enabled.
 - `qemu-img` from the `qemu-utils` package for QCOW2 or VMDK outputs.
-- `xorriso` or `genisoimage` for building the autoinstall seed ISO.
+- `xorriso` for building the bare-metal installer ISO.
+- For VM builds without virtualization acceleration (CI), `libguestfs-tools` is used to customize Ubuntu cloud images without KVM.

 ## Semantic versioning and channel semantics